KPZ equation from ASEP plus general speed-change drift: General estimates

-For a proof of the results below, see Appendices 1.8 and 1.6 in \cite{KL}, respectively. \begin{lemma} \fsp Suppose $\mu$ is a probability measure on a probability space $\Omega$, and $\mathfrak{p}$ is a probability density with respect to $\mu$.
+For a proof of the results below, see Appendix 1.8 in \cite{KL}. \begin{lemma} \fsp Suppose that $\mu$ is a probability measure on a probability space $\Omega$, and $\mathfrak{p}$ is a probability density with respect to $\mu$.
 For any function $\mathfrak{f}:\Omega\to\R$ and any $\kappa>0$, we have